Rommel Banlaoi: Career

-Banlaoi began his career as Instructor in Political Science at the University of the Philippines Los Banos (1992-1995). and a University Research Associate at the University of the Philippines in Diliman (1996).
-Afterwards, he became Assistant Professor of International Studies at De La Salle University (1997-1998).
-He was a Professor of Political Science and International Relations at the National Defense College of the Philippines (1998-2008) where he was also designated as Vice President from 1998-2001.
-Prior to his academic stint at NDCP, he worked at the Office of the Secretary of National Defense (OSND) during the administration of President Joseph Estrada.
+Banlaoi began his career as an Instructor in Political Science at the University of the Philippines Los Baños from 1992 to 1995.
+He then served as a University Research Associate at the University of the Philippines Diliman in 1996.
+Subsequently, he became an Assistant Professor of International Studies at De La Salle University from 1997 to 1998.
+He was later appointed as a Professor of Political Science and International Relations at the National Defense College of the Philippines from 1998 to 2008, where he also served as Vice President from 1998 to 2001.

+Prior to his academic career at NDCP, he worked at the Office of the Secretary of National Defense (OSND) during the administration of President Joseph Estrada.
 While at NDCP, he was detailed to the Office of the Assistant Secretary for Plans and Programs (OASPP) during the administration of President Gloria Macapagal Arroyo.
-It was also during the term of President Arroyo when Banlaoi served as a senior adviser at the League of Municipalities of the Philippines (LMP), founding Director of the Mayor's Development Center (MDC), and a consultant at the National Counter-Terrorism Action Group (NACTAG), the forerunner of the Philippine Anti-Terrorism Council (ATC) established by the Human Security Act of 2007, otherwise known as the Philippine Anti-Terrorism Law currently replaced by the Philippine Anti_Terrorism Law of 2020.
-He was then appointed as a member of the Advisory Council of the Criminal Investigation and Detection Group (CIDG) of the Philippine National Police (PNP) during the administration of President Benigno Simeon Aquino III.
-He was also appointed member to the Advisory Council of the PNP Drug Enforcement Group (PDEG) under the administration of President Rodrigo Roa Duterte.
-In 2021, he was reappointed as member of the National Advisory Group of the CIDG and eventually elected as its Vice Chairman for External Affairs.
-Banlaoi also received appointment as Professor and Director for Research and Publication at the World City College (WCC)in 2004-2005 and member of the Board of Regents of the University of Eastern Pangasinan (UEP) in 2006.
-Since 2011, he has been teaching at the Department of International Studies at Miriam College, the Philippines.
+During Arroyo's term, Banlaoi served as a senior adviser at the League of Municipalities of the Philippines (LMP), founded the Mayor's Development Center (MDC), and worked as a consultant at the National Counter-Terrorism Action Group (NACTAG), the precursor to the Philippine Anti-Terrorism Council (ATC) established by the Human Security Act of 2007, which has since been replaced by the Philippine Anti-Terrorism Law of 2020.

+He was appointed as a member of the Advisory Council of the Criminal Investigation and Detection Group (CIDG) of the Philippine National Police (PNP) during President Benigno Simeon Aquino III's administration and later as a member of the Advisory Council of the PNP Drug Enforcement Group (PDEG) under President Rodrigo Roa Duterte.
+In 2021, he was reappointed as a member of the National Advisory Group of the CIDG and eventually elected as its Vice Chairman for External Affairs.
+Additionally, Banlaoi served as Professor and Director for Research and Publication at World City College (WCC) from 2004 to 2005 and as a member of the Board of Regents of the University of Eastern Pangasinan (UEP) in 2006.
+Since 2011, he has been teaching at the Department of International Studies at Miriam College in the Philippines.